 The RSL ideals and objectives which had characterised the initiation of the first state associations in 1916 were correlated and finally adopted, in the following form, as the aims and objectives of the League.

-To preserve the memory and records of those who suffered and died for Australia;
+Assist in the preservation of the memory, honour and records of those who suffered and died for Australia.

-RSLWA has 7,057 Service Members and 1,751 Affiliates (as at May 2017) that belong to a network of 130 sub-branches ranging from several thousands in the metropolitan and regional centres, to but a few in small rural areas who are determined to retain the identity of the ex-service community in their location.
+RSLWA has 7,393 Service Members and 2,071 Affiliates (as at July 2017) that belong to a network of 129 Sub-Branches ranging from several thousands in the metropolitan and regional centres, to but a few in small rural areas who are determined to retain the identity of the ex-service community in their location.

 Background to the formation of The Returned & Services League of Australia WA Branch Incorporated